 Tree-hyraxes, also known as tree dassies, are small nocturnal mammals distantly related to elephants and sea cows.
 Fur in their soft, dense coats ranges from pale grey to dark brown depending on the region to aid with camouflage.
 Their rubbery soled front feet have four toes, while their back feet have three to help them climb.

 The tree-hyrax in not endangered, but it is rare to spot one.
 Hyraxes are nocturnal and incredibly shy.
 However, the male has a distinctive call that begins with loud measured cracking sounds followed by a series of ‘unearthly screams’ and concluded with a series of shrieks which makes them more often heard, than seen.
 Many people will often mistake the cries for a catfight.
 Females also call, but they do not have the vocal power of their mates.
 Calling times tend to be most frequent a few hours after dark and after midnight.
-For an example of what this strange calling sound like, listen here:

 Sometimes known as the “African Ant Bear,” the aardvark is the sole living species of the mammalian order Tubulidentata.
 Now living solely in the southern two-thirds of Africa, aardvark fossils have been found in Europe and the Near East dating back as far as 5 million years ago.
 The etymology of the word aardvark comes from the Afrikaans word erdvark, meaning “earth” or “ground pig.”
 The order name, Tubulidentata, is a result of the animals tubule-style teeth.
 People often assume it is related to pigs or anteaters, but it’s closest living relatives are elephant shrews, tenrecs, golden moles, hyraxes, elephants, and sirenians.